seng438-winter-2024/seng438-a4-eshiAkalumhe14/seng438-a4-team_number.md

 - Writing Test Scripts: Using the selenium driver, we wrote different test scripts to capture our test data and scenarios.
 During this we made sure to record and handle any preconditions for our various test scripts.

-# Explain the use of assertions and checkpoints 9
+# Explain the use of assertions and checkpoints

 Assertions are statements within test scripts that verify expected conditions and behaviours during the execution of test suites for a SUT.
 They are used to evaluate if the actaul outcome of a SUT matches the expected outcome of the program.

 Checkpoints are validation points within test scripts that capture the state of the application or certain elements at specific points during the execution of tests.
 They help pinpoint the state of an aaplication at various stages to ensure it aligns with its expected behaviour at those stages.

-# how did you test each functionaity with different test data 10
+# How did you test each functionaity with different test data
 #### Sign In:

 - Positive Test: Use valid login credentials for a registered user to sign in successfully.